The 10 Things OHS Laws Require You to Do to Prevent Workplace Violence

-The recent shootings in Aurora, Illinois are the most recent reminder of just how common senseless acts of workplace violence (WPV) have become.
+The recent shootings in Milwaukee are the most recent reminder of just how common senseless acts of workplace violence (WPV) have become.
 And with 4 jurisdictions—Federal, New Brunswick, Newfoundland and PEI—implementing major changes to their WPV laws, now is an excellent time to determine whether your organization is doing everything the law requires to protect its own employees from acts and threats of violence.
-(Click here for a summary of the key WPV requirements of each jurisdiction.)

 Starting Point: Do a Violence Hazard Assessment